 An alternate method of upgrading to an SSD is to use an external storage system connected to your Mac, which you use to boot from.
 If you go this route, you’ll want to consider an external drive that can connect to your Mac using either Thunderbolt or USB 3.1 Gen 2.
 Products like the OWC ThunderBlade, or the OWC Envoy Pro EX, are great choices for those who want a fast and reliable external SSD drive they can boot from.

 Upgrade RAM: If your Mac supports upgrading RAM, you can increase the amount of memory your Mac can use, resulting in better performance when using memory-intensive apps, or if you like to have multiple apps open working away for you.

 Upgrade Graphics: Most Mac models make use of graphics hardware that is built-in or hard to replace, the exception being the 2012 and earlier Mac Pro models, which use the PCIe bus to connect the graphics system to the Mac.
-OWC offers Sapphire GPU cards for the Mac Pro, which will not only help ensure Mac Pro compatibility with Mojave but likely offer better graphics performance than what your current graphics card can supply.
+OWC offers Radeon RX 580 graphics cards for the Mac Pro, which will not only help ensure Mac Pro compatibility with Mojave but likely offer better graphics performance than what your current graphics card can supply.

 The eGPU chassis can breathe new life into your professional workflow, as well as up your gaming performance.

 Most users that installed macOS Mojave haven’t experienced any really noticeable performance issues, but for those of you who have, this guide should get your Mac back in the shape it was before you updated.

 If you had a performance problem with Mojave, let us know about it in the comments section below.
 And if you were able to correct the issue, please share that information as well.